Do you love writing about frontend development? Want to get paid and have us promote your content to a wide audience? Read on for the details…

 Want to get started?

 Email firstname.lastname@example.org with your name, a brief bio, and a link to a writing sample that showcases your technical writing ability.
+Do not send attachments.
 If you already have a post in mind, you can include that as well.